ernzkyj/Generation-Singapore-JDE-Interim-Project/README.md

 # Generation SG - Junior Data Engineer Bootcamp - Interim Project
-Interim Project for the Junior Data Engineer bootcamp
+Interim Project for the Junior Data Engineer bootcamp.
+Done in collaboration with @vinothnk

 # Sustainability using renewable energy